Jack-alope/MTeeTee/README.md

 </div>
 <br>
 <div align="center">
   This is a program designed to track n sets of defecting posts and perform a series of calculations to understand that motion.
-It is written in python and reies on opencv trackers.
+It is written in python and relies on opencv trackers.
   <br>
   <br>
   Instructions below are for MacOS. <br>